NTracey/T1A1-Workbook/README.md

 ![q.12 code snippet](./images/q.12.jpg)

-The code does not work due to not asking for the user’s input.
-Gets need to convert the input, which is a string into an integer, the same data type as the Fahrenheit calculation.
+The code does not work due to not asking for the user’s input. `gets` needs to convert the input, which is a string into an integer, the same data type as the Fahrenheit calculation.

 ```
 puts "What is the temperature today in Celsius to convert into Fahrenheit? "